-- Does the policy issue have a significant or disproportionate impact on low-income and/or economically marginalized populations?
+- Policy issue has a significant or disproportionate impact on low-income and/or economically marginalized populations

-- Does the intervention improve or increase access to resources and choices for low-income and/or economically marginalized populations?
+- The intervention being studied is designed to improve or increase access to resources and choices for low-income and/or economically marginalized populations

-- Is the policy issue an issue that, if unaddressed, could lead people to fall into poverty?
+- Policy issue is one that, if unaddressed, could lead people to fall into poverty